 - The Center for Disease Control (2021) states that "students benefit from in-person learning, and safely returning to in-person instruction in Fall 2021 is a priority."
 Subsequently, student attendance expectations will follow the guidelines listed in the GCPS Student Rights and Responsibilities Handbook, which can be found by "CLICKING HERE".
-For all inperson learning, attendance will be recorded in PowerSchool following standard operating procedures. - See the Quarantine and Isolation section of this document for attendance procedures for individual students who have to isolate or quarantine.
-See the Emergency Contingency Plan section for attendance procedures should a whole class, grade, school, or the system shifts to virtual only.
+For all in-person learning, attendance will be recorded in PowerSchool following standard operating procedures. - See the Emergency Contingency Plan section for attendance procedures should a whole class, grade, school, or the system shifts to virtual only.